Italian Military Internees

 After disarmament by the Germans, the Italian soldiers and officers were confronted with the choice to continue fighting as allies of the German army (either in the armed forces of the Italian Social Republic, the German puppet regime in northern Italy led by Mussolini, or in Italian "volunteer" units in the German armed forces) or, otherwise, be sent to detention camps in Germany.
-Those soldiers and officials which refused to recognize the "republic" led by Mussolini were taken as civilian prisoners too.
+Those soldiers and officials who refused to recognize the "republic" led by Mussolini were taken as civilian prisoners too.
 Only 10 percent agreed to enroll.
 The others were considered prisoners of war.
 Later they were re-designated "military internees" by the Germans (so as to not recognize the rights granted prisoners of war by the Third Geneva Convention), and finally, in the autumn of 1944 until the end of the war, "civilian workers", so they could be subjected to hard labor without protection of the Red Cross.

-The Nazis considered the Italians as traitors and not as prisoners of war.
+The Nazis considered the Italians traitors, not prisoners of war.
 The former Italian soldiers were sent into forced labor in war industries (35.6%), heavy industry (7.1%), mining (28.5%), construction (5.9%) and agriculture (14.3%).
 The working conditions were very poor.
-The Italians were inadequately fed or clothed for the German winter.
-Many became sick and died.
+The Italians were inadequately fed or clothed for the winter in Germany, Poland, etc. Many became sick and died.

+There were cases of harassment and beatings of Italians who refused to fight on the side of Germany.
+Some Italians were sent not to POW camps, but to Nazi concentration camps, including Flossenbürg, Gross-Rosen, Mittelbau-Dora, and their subcamps.

+Italians were also victims of mass executions and massacres by the Germans.

+The death rate of the military internees at 6-7% was second only to that of Soviet prisoners of war, albeit much lower.

 Numbers of prisoners and casualties

 The Germans disarmed and captured 1,007,000 Italian soldiers, out of a total of approximately 2,000,000 actually in the army.
 Of these, 196,000 fled during the deportation.
 Of the remaining approximately 810,000 (of which 58,000 were caught in France, 321,000 in Italy and 430,000 in the Balkans), more than 13,000 lost their lives during the transportation from the Greek islands to the mainland and 94,000, including almost all the Blackshirts of the MVSN, decided immediately to accept the offer to fight alongside the Germans.
-This left a total of approximately 710,000 Italian soldiers deported into German prison camps with the status of IMI.
+This left a total of approximately 710,000.
+Italian soldiers deported into German prison camps with the status of IMI.
 By the spring of 1944, some 103,000 had declared themselves ready to serve in Germany or the Italian Social Republic, as combatants or as auxiliary workers.
 In total, therefore, between 600,000 and 650,000 soldiers refused to continue the war alongside the Germans.

 The estimates of losses among the IMI vary between 37,000 and 50,000.

-The causes of death were:
+The most common estimate is 45,000 victims.